 - 1. The employee close call report form and the content of that form; - 2.
-The name of the employee who submits a close call report;

-- 3. The name of any other employee mentioned in the close call report; - 4.
-The name of the railroad involved in the close call report; and - 5.
+The name of the employee who submits a close call report; - 3.
+The name of any other employee mentioned in the close call report; - 4.
+The name of the railroad(s) involved in the close call report; and - 5.
 Information that would make it obvious that only a few (fewer than three), easily-identifiable people could have made the close call report, such as exact location and time of a close call, or description of specific, rarely used equipment models. - 6.
-If NASA is unable to protect the confidentiality of the reporter, the report will not be forwarded to the PRT.
+If NASA is unable to protect the confidentiality of the reporter or the railroad(s) involved, the report will not be forwarded to the SLSI PRT.
+Because railroad confidentiality cannot be maintained with fewer than three participating SLSI railroads, NASA will not provide the SLSI PRT de-identified reports pursuant to this C3RS IMOU unless there are three or more participating SLSI railroads.